Media Representation Of Dementia: Confronting The Stigma

 Stigmas around dementia can create barriers to treatment

-Seeking mental health support for dementia
+Seeking mental health support for people with dementia

 If you or a loved one are struggling with challenges related to dementia, it can be beneficial to seek support.
 It may be wise to consult a healthcare specialist experienced in advising individuals with dementia and their families on how to care for their daily physical needs.